You Should Feel Good About Seeing Harry Styles: His Tour Raised $1.2M For Charities

-Your favourite guilty pleasure is guilty no more!
-If you bought tickets to Harry Styles’s recent solo tour, you helped raise over $1 million (£750,000) for charities across the globe.
+Your favorite guilty pleasure is guilty no more!
+If you bought tickets to Harry Styles’s recent solo tour, you helped raise over $1 million for charities across the globe.

 Styles themed his debut tour as a solo artist after leaving One Direction around inclusivity and “treating people with kindness.”
 More than marking a huge change in his musical sound, the tour defined Styles’s values as an artist and a person.

-The tour had worldwide impact, raising $1.2 million (£900,000) for 62 charities across the globe, helping fund cancer research, children's hospitals, and organisations fighting hunger, among others.
+The tour had worldwide impact, raising $1.2 million for 62 charities across the globe, helping fund cancer research, children's hospitals, and organizations fighting hunger, among others.
 Money was raised from ticket contributions and matching contributions from Live Nation and local matchers.

 Advertisement